-Technology Which Performs a Task Unable to be Done By a Human
+Technology Performs A Task Unable To Be Done By A Human

-Determining the opportunity costs associated with keeping, altering, customizing or replacing an enterprise’s IT infrastructure requires taking into consideration whether each hardware and software solution is keeping pace with the needs, goals and vision of the organization.
-Such a determination includes utilizing an assessment that produces a future-projection of data revealing whether the IT solutions in place will be pertinent in the future.
+Determining the opportunity costs of keeping, altering, customizing or replacing an enterprise’s IT infrastructure requires taking into consideration whether each hardware and software solution is keeping pace with the needs, goals, and vision of the organization.
+Such a determination includes utilizing an assessment that produces a future-projection of data, revealing whether the IT solutions in place will be pertinent to the future.

-IT systems tend to lose relevance as newer systems are produced by industry-vendors as products or even custom built software solutions, and as the legacy systems themselves slow down, break down, or become irrelevant with relation to the growing needs and/or novel issues that an enterprise may face.
-Thus, it is important for business strategists to assess whether the IT systems, that make up an enterprise’s technology assets, will continue to work as expected.
+IT systems tend to lose relevance over time, as newer systems are produced by industry-vendors and as the legacy systems themselves slow down, break down, or become irrelevant in relation to the growing needs and/or novel issues that an enterprise may face.
+Thus, it is important for business strategists to assess whether the IT systems that make up an enterprise’s technology assets will continue to work as expected.
 In absolute terms, this type of assessment must be used to deduce whether the IT solutions will meet the needs of the organization and continue to increase productivity.
 In relative terms, such an assessment must determine whether the existing IT systems will be as pertinent to the organization as newer applications, which may increase productivity on a larger scale.

 Per the above, IT systems that are no longer functioning as expected - or are obsolete - may require extra overhead in the form of routine maintenance and upkeep costs.
-Such systems, thus, do not increase the enterprise’s bottom line or top line, but instead, require extra time and effort to maintain them in order for such systems to keep running.
-Ultimately, an assessment of opportunity costs associated with such systems must include an analysis of all overhead associated with keeping the existing IT infrastructure (including the expenses for system upkeep and savings associated with IT system-related increases in productivity) versus the savings associated with utilizing a better system that does not require extensive maintenance and upkeep costs.
+Such systems, thus, do not increase the enterprise’s bottom line or top line, but instead, may require extra time and effort to maintain them in order for such systems to keep running.
+Ultimately, an assessment of opportunity costs associated with such systems must include an analysis of all overhead, including the expenses for system upkeep and savings associated with IT system-related increases in productivity, versus the savings associated with utilizing a better system that does not require extensive maintenance and upkeep costs.

 Business analysts are said to have been replaced with data scientists, and while data analytics is an important advance in the ecosystem of modern corporate strategizing, Big Data - which is made possible by more powerful computing systems and Cloud computing systems - can help to shape the strategies and goals of an organization in a significant way.
 Related to Big Data is the analysis of raw business information to produce novel understandings of an enterprise’s most optimal strategies - Business Intelligence.
 Additionally, technologies associated with Artificial Intelligence - including neural networks, deep learning, machine learning, etc. - can help corporations understand data in a new way, which can lead to the production of new strategies that previously were out of reach and unseen by corporate executives.

-Calculating the Cost of Replacing Existing Technology Includes Calculating the Cost of Not Replacing It
+Costs Of Replacing Existing Technology Include The Cost Of Not Replacing It